 How to Keep Your Fermented Vegetables Submerged When Fermenting in a Glass Jar

-There are a lot of vessels out there that people claim are the best for fermenting vegetables.
-The ideal vessel allows you to keep your vegetables submerged underneath the ever important brine.
+There are a lot of different kinds of vessels that people use for fermenting vegetables, and everyone has a favorite.
+The ideal vessel allows you to keep your vegetables submerged underneath the ever-important brine.

-One vessel that comes to mind is the old-school crock.
+One vessel that is very popular is the old-school crock.
 These crocks are beautiful, helpful, and usually very expensive.
-Some varieties even come with a heavy lid that will keep those veggies under the brine.
+Some varieties even come with a heavy weight that will keep the vegetables under the brine.

-The other vessel often used is the affordable and versatile mason or canning jar.
-These jars can be found easily at hardware stores and big box stores alike; and quite inexpensively I might add.
+Another vessel often used is the affordable and versatile mason or canning jar.
+These jars can be found easily at hardware stores and big box stores alike; and quite inexpensively.
 The only problem is that it can be difficult to mimic the submerging abilities of the weighted crock lids.

 To solve this problem many people use what are called airlock lids.
 These are very similar to what is used in the fermentation process for alcoholic beverages like wine.
 They allow gases to escape the jars while preventing outside air from penetrating the brine.

-This helps to create an anaerobic environment while not having to keep your vegetables underneath the brine 100% of the time.
+This helps to create an anaerobic environment while not having to keep the vegetables underneath the brine 100% of the time.
 While this may eliminate some worry, it can also get very costly.
-If you’d like to ferment vegetables inexpensively and maintain a high quality end product, then you’re going to want to attempt to weight down your vegetables so that they remain under the brine at all times.
+If you’d like to ferment vegetables inexpensively and maintain a high-quality end product, then you need a way to weight down your vegetables so that they remain under the brine at all times.

-In order to do this properly you will first want to cover your vegetables in brine up to about 1 1/2 inches from the rim.
-Then take a very clean regular mouth lid with ring and push it gently so that the brine comes up over the top.
+To use the dish as a weight, cover the vegetables in brine up to about 1-1/2 inches from the rim.
+Then, either with or without a cabbage leaf covering the vegetables, insert the small dish and push it gently so that the brine comes up over the top.
 This acts as a weight to keep your floating vegetables submerged.

-A weight + a regular mouth lid.
-Another option is to take the regular mouth lid, sans ring, and add it to the vegetables and brine in the jar.
-Then place a very clean heavy object like a rock on top of the lid, making sure it is heavy enough to weight down the lid and keep the vegetables submerged.
+A small dish + an additional weight.
+Another option is to take the small dish and add it to the vegetables and brine in the wide-mouth jar.
+Then place a very clean heavy object like a rock on top of the dish, making sure it is heavy enough to weight down the dish and keep the vegetables submerged.

 So, once again, fermentation proves simple enough for every budget.